 An excerpt from Marginal Eyes, Chapter Five

-Outside of my time in Mike Pence’s office I was also more widely exposed to the vibe of Washington, D.C. as I rode the Metro each day, engaged in the program’s other activities and attended social outings with fellow students.
-I was unfamiliar with any big city, and D.C. gave no quiet introduction.
-One day as I stood on the train I was sexually assaulted by a man in his late 20s or early 30s.
-He was wearing a polished suit and sharing the same metal support pole as I was, and after he shoved his briefcase fully between my legs and up to my crotch I confusedly wormed my way out of the circumstance.
+Outside of my internship, I was also exposed to what felt like a wider culture of DC, riding the Metro every day, engaging in the Georgetown program’s other group activities, and joining social outings with my fellow students.
+I was unfamiliar with the big city in general, and DC wasn’t a smooth introduction to it.
+One day, as I stood on the train en route to Capitol Hill from Georgetown, I was sexually assaulted by a slightly older man in his late 20s or early 30s.
+Dressed in a polished suit, he stepped up to share a metal support pole with me and promptly shoved his briefcase in between my legs, moving it up to my crotch.
+I wormed my way out of his midst, shaken, as I pushed through other passengers.

-During a social gathering in Georgetown that was held in the brick courtyard between our residence buildings, students wandered around drunkenly or made their way downtown to enjoy the nightlife.
-I shyly turned down an invitation to join a group of attractive women heading for the Metro only to pass a lonely girl sitting on her building’s stoop who asked me if I wanted to go upstairs.
-I was no angel, and later I attempted to chase down the ladies that had gone downtown ahead of me, but there was something eerie and a bit too soulless about the prospect of simply banging a stranger for the sake of it.
+Another day, during a social gathering in Georgetown held in the brick courtyard between our residence buildings, many students wandered around drunkenly or made their way downtown to join the nightlife.
+I shyly turned down an invite to join a group of flirty women heading for the Metro.
+I also passed by a lonely girl sitting on her building’s stoop who asked if I would like to go upstairs.
+I was no angel, but there was something eerie, even soulless about banging random strangers for the sake of it.

 Yes, we were college-aged.
-Yes, a congressman’s schedule is often too busy for him to personally respond to every note he receives from a constituent.
-And yes, big cities come with big city things.
-But this was supposed to be a gathering of the future leaders of America working within some of the most idealistic political organizations in the nation.
-What I saw and felt was akin to an emotionally repressive Christian youth summer camp where the content remains sterile and dry while the counselors look on and the social pendulum swings swiftly into dank and dirty places when the lights turn low.
-It was the same old bullshit I had always experienced, if on a grander scale.
+Yes, a US congressional representative’s schedule is often too busy for him to personally respond to notes he gets from constituents.
+Yes, big cities come with big city types of issues.
+But I had signed up for a gathering of the future leaders of America, and all of us were attending a program at a prestigious institution, working within some of the most idealistic spaces in the country.
+Given that, the things I saw and felt were too akin to the repressive religious youth summer camp vibe I knew all too well, where all the content of the programs seem sterile and harmless, when counselors and parents are watching, and then the pendulum swings swiftly into dank and dirty places when the lights go down.
+It was the same old two-faced bullshit I had come to hate, just on a grander scale.

 Submit your email address to be notified when the book is published.